 Q: How much does it cost?

-One-way pass prices are $505 each for most routes, which breaks down to about $2.81 per trip..
+in the 2022/23 academic year one-way pass prices are $515 each for all routes, which breaks down to about $2.86 per trip.
 All passes can be purchased online using a Visa, MasterCard, American Express, or Discover credit card.

 Pay in Full